Garberchov/GARBER_INSTITUTE/Q3-Q4_10TH/Science/Completed Assignments/Research Papers/nuclear_energy_outline.md

 BParagraph2:

         - Best reason to expand nuclear energy
         - Accept that nuclear energy has led to disasters in the past, but discuss modern regulatory standards in US, EU(france specifically) and China which are the leaders in  nuclear energy
-        - Discuss new types of nuclear energy, and the chemistry behind them

 BParagraph3:

         - Nuclear disasters throughout history, and what caused them
-        - The difference between nuclear bombs and nuclear power plants
-        - The media's role in personifying nuclear energy as a major threat to humankind
+        - Discuss new types of nuclear energy, and the chemistry behind them

 BParagraph4:

         - Lack of comprehensive storage for nuclear waste, due to lack of political will to expand nuclear power plants(no need for more storage) or shut them down completely(large amounts of carbon free power, and baseline for grid)
+        - The media's role in personifying nuclear energy as a major threat to humankind

 Sources: